-We know that video animates what is occurring during a conversation far better than disconnected static snapshots.
-With SmartTagIt, FactorLab has captured thousands of videos of conversations between supervisors and crews at jobsites.
-Using Al and Machine Learning together with an array of next-generation structure metrics, we transcribe the text of conversations.
-We then analyze and score these conversations around the themes of planning, caring, engaging, and hazard avoidance.
-We have shown that high-scoring conversations correlate with high-performing frontline leaders who use their daily information conversations to address at-risk situations, reinforce positive safety behaviors, provide operational context, and encourage best practices.
+But this is only the first level of SmartTagIt engagement.
+The easy interface belies a rich reservoir of safety system intelligence.
+Using AI and machine learning, together with an array of next-generation structure metrics, SmartTagIt transcribes the conversations into text, which is analyzed and scored around the themes of planning, caring, engaging, and hazard avoidance.
+Our analysis of thousands of recorded conversations shows that high-scoring conversations correlate with high-performing frontline leaders who use daily planning meetings to address at-risk situations, reinforce positive safety behaviors, provide operational context, and encourage best practices.